David Bollo

-David Humanes Muñoz (born 13 November 1996), commonly known as David Bollo, is a Spanish professional footballer who plays as a defender for Andorran club Inter Club d'Escaldes.
+David Humanes Muñoz (born 13 November 1996), commonly known as David Bollo, is a Spanish professional footballer who plays as a centre-back.

 Career

 Ararat-Armenia

 On 5 August 2020, Armenian champions Ararat-Armenia announced the signing of Bollo.
 On 3 June 2021, Bollo left Ararat-Armenia after his contract expired.

 Inter Kashi

 He joined the I-League club Inter Kashi FC on 12 September 2024.